MCME/MCME-Music/README.md

 # MCME-Music
-Plugin that allows Guides and up to set up regions for custom music to be played to players.
+Plugin that allows the Music Team to set up regions for custom music to be played to players.